NeroReflex/Gishiki/README.md

 ## Database
 Gishiki gives you the power of using a database without making you notice.
-Gishiki support different database types out of the box;
+Gishiki support different database types out of the box:

 - MongoDB
 - MySQL